dnstwister/dnstwister/README.md

 (from memory) only supported Python 2.x at the time.

 Since then __dnstwister__ has moved to Heroku and the world has thoroughly moved to Python 3.
-On [https://www.python.org/doc/sunset-python-2/](January 1 2020) Python 2 will no longer be supported by the Python Software Foundation.
+On [January 1 2020](https://www.python.org/doc/sunset-python-2/) Python 2 will no longer be supported by the Python Software Foundation.

 __dnstwister__ has generally kept up with the releases of Python 2.x but it is well and truly time to move the codebase to Python 3.